arksch/zwitscher/README.md

   --help                          Show this message and exit.
   ```

+## Performance

+The sentence distance classification reaches an accuracy of over 90%, which
+is a reasonable result over the baseline of 57% majority labeling with both
+arguments in the same sentence.

+On the contrary, the argument span labeling only reaches an f-score of 23% for
+the internal argument span and 25% for the external argument span.
+Both values were calculated by counting words that were labeled as in the
+ground truth as a true positive, and other labeled words as false
+positive/negative respectively.

 ## Development

-This package is still far from perfect.
+Obviously, this package is still far from perfect.
 Feel free to contribute!

 ### Tests